CleWiDank/path_planning/README.md

 reused within the next frame.
 To fill up the point lane I generate “add on” points which are equally spaced compared to the existing point lane and in accordance to the spline.

-Comment: To run the code you need to add the Eigen-libary to src.
+Comment: To run the code you need to add the Eigen-library to src.